-CMSC-G1-12.3.2 – Provisioning SLA Report
+CMCS-G1.12.3.2 – Provisioning SLA Report

 The Contractor shall provide the Provisioning SLA Reports to the CALNET Program on a monthly basis, which shall include all Service Requests completed within the specified Provisioning Period.

 The Contractor shall report all missed Provisioning SLAs within 60 calendar days of Service Request completion.